FloofyInc/dighub/README.md

 > For everyones dig projects

 Aimed at pet owners with pet's that like to dig and anyone that likes to dig.
-You can record the dig projetcts progression and have a catalogue of all previous dig projects.
+You can record the dig projetcts progression and have a catalogue of all previous dig projects and all previous logged progress.

 ## Features